 Internet therapy is essentially the same thing that you would experience in typical face-to-face therapy, except it is conducted over a different medium.
 Research has demonstrated that online therapy through video, audio, or even text is efficacious and seems to be just as effective as traditional therapy for a wide variety of issues.
 The biggest advantage over traditional therapy is that you can attend Internet therapy sessions from the comfort of your home or even while traveling.
 My doctoral dissertation was about Internet therapy, which you can learn more about here: http://www.duffthepsych.com/internettherapy/.

 In addition to psychotherapy, I also specialize in neuropsychological assessment, which is essentially testing of memory, processing speed, language, and other thinking skills.
-Your neurologist (medical doctor) might have you do some brain scans to look at the structure of your brain, but those won’t actually tell you how your memory is functioning.
-Neuropsych assessment covers the other side of the coin.
+Your neurologist or other medical doctor might have you do some brain scans to look at the structure of your brain, but those won’t actually tell you how your memory is functioning.
+Neuropsychological assessment covers the other side of the coin.
 We do verbal and non-verbal tests, pen and paper assessments, and different sorts of logical puzzles to determine how each area of the brain is functioning.
 Typically neuropsychological assessment is sought to investigate issues such as dementia, mild cognitive impairment, traumatic brain injury, or stroke.
+Neuropsychological assessments must be completed in person and can take place at our offices in Camarillo or Santa Barbara.
+In some circumstances, I can also travel to the clients home, hospital, or skilled nursing facility to facilitate the process.

 If your desired service is not listed above, don’t worry!
 I also provide consultation services to a variety of industries including television, movies, writers, and businesses.
 I have even worked with professional gaming teams and their support staff to maximize training effectiveness.
 If you would like to run an idea by me, no matter how crazy, just shoot me an email!